 Garden of Wisdom is getting rave reviews for this product as well as customers feel relieved to step away from the butylene and propylene glycols in most products that are alcohol-free.
 Beta hydroxy acids (salicylic acid) are able to penetrate inside the pore to help clear away dead skin cells that have built up within the pore.
 Beta hydroxy acids are not as aggressive in nature as alpha-hydroxy acids.

-If you are new to acids, use every three days.
+If you are new to acids, use them every three days.
 In total, exfoliate no more than 3 to 4 times per week.
 Use on clean skin (skin can be dampened with hydrosol, toner or fruit mists, or it can be dry).
 Apply a few drops with clean fingertips or a brush designed for acids, then wait 20 minutes before using any other products.
 The acid will self neutralize and then you can continue with your routine.

-The exception to the 20 minute wait rule is if the acids are very uncomfortable.
+The exception to the 20-minute wait rule is if the acids are very uncomfortable.
 If so, rinse immediately and build up a tolerance to the acids over about a month's time, increasing the length of time every few days.
 Acids, however, are not meant to be comfortable as they are a remodeling tool.